Vnovnick/jourbooks/README.md

 ## Currently In-Progress Features

 - Shelving and Favoriting Books
+  - (12/9) Create endpoint and client-side call of user "read" books

 ## Completed Features

 - Create a simple login
 - Utilize Open Library's Search API to allow users to search for books
 - (12/8) Add shelve "read" books request to entry component and test new endpoint
+  - (12/9) fix issues with request in backend (tested and working)